 5) The lower strut, marked off in inches to facilitate setup.

-6) One of the best things about this vise is that when not in use you can, by simply pulling the pin on the wedge rail, remove the whole thing…. leg bruiser and all and put it aside while you do other work on the bench.
+6) One of the best things about this vice is that when not in use you can, by simply pulling the pin on the wedge rail, remove the whole thing…. leg bruiser and all and put it aside while you do other work on the bench.

 That about sums it up.
 It is, like it’s designer, a simple soul but a good worker.

-I haven’t played with it much yet but I can say that I can lift the end of the bench by a board clamped in this vise.
+I haven’t played with it much yet but I can say that I can lift the end of the bench by a board clamped in this vice.
 The bench weighs 300 to 350 lbs ,is 90% plywood and you can just about build it with a skilsaw and a hammer.
 The dovetails you may see in some of the photos are strictly cosmetic.

 The bench is a couple more days off.
 Stay tuned.